formio/uag/README.md

 ```

 #### BASE_URL
-The ```BASE_URL``` is used to communicate to the AI Agent the public domain that is hosting the UAG server.
+The ```BASE_URL``` is used to communicate to the AI agent the public domain that is hosting the UAG server.
 This value is provided within the ```.well-known``` definitions for the OIDC (PKCE) authentication.
-If this is not correct, then the AI Agent will not be able to authenticate into the UAG.
+If this is not correct, then the AI agent will not be able to authenticate into the UAG.

 **This needs to be the publically accessible domain that you are hosting your UAG.**